POWER DOWN Memory Corruption

 John

-RE: POWER DOWN Memory Corruption - Added by Thomas Catalino about 14 years ago
+RE: POWER DOWN Memory Corruption - Added by Thomas Catalino over 14 years ago

 If your application will not be writing to the NAND flash then you should not need hold-up circuit from the motherboard.
 However, if you plan to mount a user filesystem rw, and plan to write to it during normal operation, then you may want to consider it, or other means to insure the filesystem will not be corrupt.
 For example, always having a backup of your data file (and a way to validate it's integrity) may be a reasonable way to deal with this issue.
 There may be other techniques as well that I'm not immediately aware of.